Good protein, or one more to skip?

 We have a small partnership with the Bulk brand.

 When you place an order on the site by following a our linkwe earn a small percentage. *

-It is a brand that we appreciate, and when the opportunity arose recently, we took it.
+It's a brand that we appreciate, and that recently, when the opportunity arose, we took advantage of it.

-"Working" with brands that we consider good quality makes it easier, and we are selective in this regard.
+?To work? with brands that we consider to be of good quality makes everything easier, and we are selective in this aspect.

-However, as we have already mentioned several times, impartiality is our goal in all the analyses we do.
+However, as we have already mentioned several times, impartiality is our goal in every analysis we do.

 With or without partnership.